0zaRu/0zaRu/README.md

 <!-- <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="gif" /></p> -->

-- ‍💻 Working in AIr Institute, developing backend, machine, deep learning and data processing.
+- ‍💻 Working at the AIr Institute, focusing on backend development, machine learning, deep learning, and data processing, as well as utilizing Azure OpenAI and speech services in Python and JavaScript with Node.

 - 🌱 I’m currently learning Web Development and other programming languages.